Mains

 Last updated on

 When my family moved to Mexico City in 2012, we were living in Nezahualcóyotl, more specifically in Bosques de Aragón.
 Just three houses down from us, an older woman made only one thing: quesadillas de tinga.
-She worked from a tiny setup in front of her house, tucked behind a huge comal with the ring of oil in the center where the quesadillas would fry until perfectly golden.
+She worked from a tiny setup in front of her house, tucked behind a huge comal with a ring of oil in the center where the quesadillas would fry until perfectly golden.

-Once I married into the family, I realized I had joined a group of women who make incredible food, including tinga, of their own.
-They cook with so much instinct and heart, and learning their way of making it has been one of the best parts of becoming part of this family.
-So while tinga always reminds me of that woman in Bosques de Aragón, this recipe carries the flavors and techniques I learned from the women I love.
+Once I married into my husband's family, I realized I had joined a group of women who make incredible food, including tinga.
+They cook with so much instinct and heart that learning from them has been one of the best parts of becoming part of this family.
+I'll never forget begging Ericka to make Tinga and watching her every move.
+Finally, I was able to satisfy my own cravings!

 Close-up of a chicken tinga tostada garnished with crema, lettuce, and red onion on a black plate.